How do I request a delay of my admission?

 To request a delay of admission

 - pay the $250 Advanced Enrollment Deposit by May 1 — if this deadline is missed, you will need to submit a new application;

 - request a delay of admission in your student account by Aug.
 1 (a canceled application is not eligible for a delay of admission);

 - submit your official, final high school transcripts by June 30 (students who attend schools outside of the U.S. may provide final transcripts after this time, but as soon as they are available).

 Scholarships and financial aid

-Merit-based scholarships will not carry forward for students who delay enrollment for two semesters, but students will be considered for awards for the new term of entry.
+Merit-based scholarships will not carry forward for students who delay enrollment, but students will be considered for awards for the new term of entry.
 Scholarship awarding criteria and dollar amounts are subject to change.